travis-ci/docs-travis-ci-com/user/build-stages.md

 > Build stages are currently in BETA.
 There is more information about what this means, and how you can give us feedback on this new feature in the [GitHub issue](https://github.com/travis-ci/beta-features/issues/11).
 {: .beta}

-# What are Build Stages?
+## What are Build Stages?

+Build stages is a way to group jobs, and run jobs in each stage in parallel, but run one stage after another sequentially.

 In the simplest and most common use case, you can now make one job run _only_ if several other, parallel jobs have completed successfully.